GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     - If you want, you can adjust the symbology for the classes by double clicking on one.
     - Click `Apply`, then close the properties window.

-% Optionally, add the osm roads dataset here.
+% Also remove the NULL values from the categorisation

-## Task 7: Adding the Road Networks
+% Optionally, add DEM here and style the raster layer.
+This will be used for a overview map.

-1. Import the roads dataset `
+### Task 7: Add Digital elevation model